SkeltonThatcher/packer-bamboo/README.md

 # Packer AMI build for Bamboo 6 on Win 2012 R2 & .Net 4.5.2
+This script creates an AMI with Bamboo 6 and tools required to build .net 4.5.2 applications on a local Agent.
+This will enable you to satisfy the requirements for the requirements for the Starter Licence and so should only be used for demo/experimentation purposes.
+For a full licence I'd suggest only using Packer to build the remote agent AMIs for use as Elastic Cloud agents.
+The server itself can then be whichever operating system you like and can be managed with config tools such as Ansible.

 ## Requirements
 * An AWS account with permissions to create EC2 instances and AMIs